Table of Contents

 Are there other ramps besides Checkpoints and Paddlestops?
 Yeah!
 Check out your options: Here is a Google map with all available accesses.
 Click the Google pin for more info on each location.

 You can also view our full list of each ramp along the race course.
-This will be updated closer to the race start date.

 These are rock structures jutting out into the current.
 They are installed to artificially narrow the flow of the river so that it is deeper and faster for barge traffic.
 It's possible these will be mostly underwater during our high water years, but there will undoubtedly be places where the water is flowing over the top or around the tip of these and making noise.
 You'll see the turbulence easily during the day, but at night, use your ears and be sure you're staying in the channel.